xaviml/controllerx/CONTRIBUTING.md

 - MarkDown file in `docs/controllers`
 - JPEG image in `docs/assets/img`

+The name of the files should be the model of the controller.
+For example, if the device model is `E1743`, then the name of the files should be: `E1743.{yaml, md, jpeg}`.
+You can easily find the model in the [Zigbee2MQTT supported devices page](https://www.zigbee2mqtt.io/information/supported_devices.html).

+The class name convention should be `Device Model + Type + Controller`.
+For example, for a new light controller for E1743, the class name should be `E1743LightController`.
+Take into account that there are some old controllers that do not follow this convention.

 Note that this project will only accept the mapping that the original controller would follow with its original hub, or the closest behaviour we can get.

 ## Imports